• Link to LinkedIn

 I

-n October of 2021, 3Keel began a project with EIT InnoEnergy — the innovation engine for sustainable energy across Europe supported by the European Institute of Innovation & Technology (EIT), a body of the European Union — and OCI — a leading global producer of natural-gas based fertilisers and industrial chemicals located in the Netherlands — to assess the opportunities for commercialising green ammonia.
+n October 2021, 3Keel began a project with EIT InnoEnergy, the innovation engine for sustainable energy across Europe and OCI, a leading global producer of natural-gas based fertilisers and industrial chemicals.
+The goal was to assess the opportunities for commercialising green ammonia.

 An alternative way to make hydrogen for ammonia is to electrolyse water using renewable energy.
 This hydrogen can be used to make ‘green’ ammonia without producing any carbon emissions during production.